britcorona/War-Card-Game/README.md

 ##### Serve the application

-Next, you go to the War-Card-Game application root folder and start the server.
+Next, go to the War-Card-Game application root folder and start the server.

 *http-server*